microsoft/MicrosoftCloud/tutorials/docs/Take-A-Break-Reminder-App/02-Installing-Dependencies-From-Kit-Get-Started.md

 sidebar_position: 1
 ---

-Again, if you are not coming from the previous workshop, you can download the source code of the project we will be working on in this workshop **[HERE](https://github.com/glaucia86/kitstarter-msgraph-nextjs)**
+Again, if you are not coming from the previous workshop, **[you can download the source code of the project we will be working on in this workshop](https://github.com/glaucia86/kitstarter-msgraph-nextjs)**

 After downloading the source code, you should run the following command in the terminal: